 Tracking is one of the most effective legal forms of surveillance and counter-surveillance.
 It places a person in a specific place at a specific time and provides robust evidence that protects the employee as much as the employer.
-Employee vehicle tracking is most typically conducted on company-owned cars, but in cases where it is appropriate and legal to do so, employees may be tracked driving their own vehicles using a vehicle tracker.
+Employee vehicle tracking is most typically conducted on company-owned cars.
+Still, in cases where it is appropriate and legal, employees may be tracked driving their own vehicles using a vehicle tracker.
 However, employee vehicle tracking must be done ethically and legally for the evidence to be admissible in a UK court.

 Benefits of employee vehicle tracking

 Tracking an employees vehicle can provide several benefits.
 Firstly, it enables you to monitor employee productivity and efficiency and identify areas in which process improvements can be made.
 For example, an employee might be taking a longer than necessary route to make a delivery.
 Vehicle tracking can also indirectly discourage unproductive or potentially unethical behaviour.

 The fact that the employee knows his or her movements are being tracked is often enough to ensure they dont take unscheduled detours.
 Employee security is also increased via vehicle tracking, especially for those who might be delivering expensive merchandise or commercially sensitive material.
 Employees also benefit from tracking because it protects them from false allegations.
 With the knowledge that your employees whereabouts at a given minute in the day can be accessed quickly and easily, you can safely vouch for them should anyone attempt to accuse them of unethical or illegal activity.